Quantum Photonics 2025 | May 13 to 14, 2025

 A very compact optical multiplexer has been developed for a source that generates indistinguishable, polarization-encrypted photons for quantum key distribution.
 It contains a photonic chip that forms the central signal combiner in the source and is actively thermally controlled using temperature probes and thermoelectric elements.
 The optical input is provided via lithographic microlenses that couple the light into the waveguide channels, while the output is provided via a coupled fiber.

-The entangled photon source (EPS) is a robust and compact system designed for secure quantum communication in space applications.
+This entangled photon source (EPS) is a robust and compact system designed for secure quantum communication in space applications.
 Utilizing a Sagnac loop interferometer, the source is encapsulated within 180 mm x 85 mm x 42 mm, occupying less than one standard unit.
-This miniature yet effective system designed for low earth orbit Cubesat and ensures resilience in challenging space environments.
+This miniature yet effective system is designed for low earth orbit Cubesat and ensures resilience in challenging space environments.

 The lithium niobate waveguide chip with Mach-Zehnder interferometer, including optical and electrical packaging, forms the centrepiece of a photonic quantum computer.
 The waveguide chip was developed within the PhoQuant project.